What is Lupron Depot® (leuprolide acetate)?

-Lupron Depot is a type of hormone therapy that is classified as a luteinizing hormone-releasing hormone (LHRH) agonist.
-Lupron Depot is approved by the U.S. Food and Drug Administration (FDA) to treat endometriosis, fibroids, central precocious puberty, and prostate cancer,1 and it may be used “off-label” (when a drug is prescribed for a use other than what it was approved for) to treat breast cancer that is hormone receptor-positive (HR+) in premenopausal women.2
+Lupron Depot (leuprolide acetate) is a type of hormone therapy that is approved by the U.S. Food and Drug Administration (FDA) to treat endometriosis, fibroids, central precocious puberty (Lupron Depot-PED®), and prostate cancer.1

-The active ingredient in Lupron Depot is leuprolide acetate, which is classified as an LHRH agonist.
+The active ingredient in Lupron Depot is leuprolide acetate.2-4

 How does Lupron Depot work?

+Lupron Depot is a luteinizing hormone-releasing hormone (LHRH) agonist.
 The pituitary gland secretes gonadotropin, which stimulates the production of estrogen by the ovaries.
-LHRH agonists like Lupron Depot work by suppressing gonadotropin from being released by the pituitary gland, and this action reduces the amount of estrogen in the body, which in turn interferes with the growth of the breast cancer cells.2
+LHRH agonists like Lupron Depot stop the pituitary gland from releasing gonadotropin.
+This reduces the amount of estrogen in the body, which slows the growth of breast cancer cells and kills them.1,2

-What are some of the possible side effects of Lupron Depot?
+What are the possible side effects of Lupron Depot?

-Lupron Depot may cause a temporary increase in estrogen levels, which can result in a tumor flare or worsening of symptoms.4
+Lupron Depot may cause a temporary increase in estrogen levels.
+This can result in a tumor flare or worsening of symptoms.4

-Less commonly, Lupron Depot may cause serious side effects, such as4:
+Lupron Depot may also cause serious side effects, including:3,4

 Things to know about Lupron Depot